 Vanguard Australian Shares High Dividend Yield (ASX: VHY)

-VHY is the largest high dividend yield ETF on the ASX, making liquidity one of the fund’s advantages, along with low cost and portfolio selection.
-VHY tracks the FTSE Australia High Dividend Yield Index but is selective on component stocks.
+VHY is the largest high dividend yield ETF on the ASX, making liquidity one of the funds advantages, along with low cost and portfolio selection.
+VHY tracks the FTSE Australia High Dividend Yield Index but is selective on component stocks it includes.

 Vanguard’s selection criteria focus on forecasted, not historical, dividend yields.
-To minimise risk, VHY does not allow more than 40 per cent of holdings in one industry sector.
-The top ten holdings from a total of around 70 are available on the Vanguard website.
-They include Australia’s big four banks, and BHP, RIO, Telstra, and Macquarie.
+To minimise risk VHY does not allow more than forty percent of holdings from one industry.
+The top ten holdings from the total of around seventy are available on the Vanguard website, and include all four of Australia’s big four banks, BHP, RIO, Telstra, and Macquarie.

-The VHY has been on the /ASX since 2011, and the share price has risen by 44%.
+The VHY has been on the /ASX since 2011 and the share price has risen 43.1%.
+The ASX website lists the fund’s annual yield at 4.44%.

 The fund’s total returns closely match the performance of its benchmark index.